 Start Saving Early

-As with most long-term financial goals, a proper savings strategy is critical to reaching and surpassing those goals.
+As with most long-term financial goals, a savings strategy can help in reaching and surpassing your goals.
 While you can allocate some of your assets to healthcare spending, there is one account to specifically help you save for health care expenses: a health savings account (HSA).

-The HSA was designed to help people save for healthcare costs and its benefit to retirees is undeniable.
+The HSA was designed to help people save for healthcare costs and its benefit to retirees can be impactful.
 This account has three distinct tax benefits:

 - Contributions are pre-tax